Chi Squared A Level Biology

 Total 32 28 60

 1. State the Null Hypothesis (H₀): This is the hypothesis you aim to disprove.
 In this case, our null hypothesis is: There is no significant association between fertilizer treatment and sunflower height.
-This means that the fertilizer has no effect on growth.
+What this tells us is the fertilizer has no effect on growth.

 2. Calculate the Expected Frequencies: If the null hypothesis is true, we would expect a similar proportion of tall sunflowers in both groups.
 The expected frequency for each cell is calculated as: